Things to do in Jersey, United Kingdom

 Jersey was invaded by William the Conqueror in 1066 and thereafter set about trying to repel attacks from the French mainland.
 Two of its main attractions—Gorey's Mont Orgueil and St Helier's Elizabeth Castle—were built for this very purpose.
 For the most part the islanders were successful, such as at the 1781 Battle of Jersey (commemorated at the Jersey Museum and Art Gallery).

-Much later, in 1940, Jersey was invaded by Nazi Germany.
+Jersey was invaded by Nazi Germany in 1940.
 It was heavily fortified and not liberated until 9 May 1945.
-The Jersey War Tunnels are the place to go for those wanting to learn about the horrendous conditions endured by the population during the occupation, whilst the coast is littered with pill boxes, bunkers and gun emplacements (some in disrepair; others tourist attractions in their own right).
+The Jersey War Tunnels are the place to go for those wanting to learn about the horrendous conditions endured by the islanders during the occupation, whilst the coast is littered with pill boxes, bunkers and gun emplacements (many of which are tourist attractions).

-The damage done by German occupation was gradually repaired in the decades which followed.
-Jersey became famous for its cows, fresh produce, temperate climate and offshore financial industry.
+The damage done by German occupation was repaired in the decades which followed.
+Jersey became famous for its cows, fresh produce, temperate climate, beaches and offshore financial industry.
 It is home to 50 banks, 33,000 registered companies and £160 billion of foreign funds.

 It attracts over 300,000 tourists each year, with the most popular attractions including the Durrell Wildlife Park, the shopping of St Helier and the beauty of St Brelade.
 Not bad for a small island with a population of just 91,000!

 1. The Durrell Wildlife Park (aka Jersey Zoo)

 The Durrell Wildlife Park is a large zoo situated close to St Helier, and is Jersey's most popular attraction.

 Established in 1959 by author and conservationist Gerald Durrell (1925 to 1995), the Park occupies 25 acres, holds over 190 different species of animal, and attracts about 150,000 visitors per year.